Skip to Main Content

 907-465-4811

-Since the 1980s, ASM's Office of Statewide Services has provided resources, information, training opportunities, and more to museums, historical societies, and related organizations across Alaska.
-Statewide services is integral to ASM's mission and written into state statute as a core function of the museum.
+Since the 1980s, State Museum's Office of Statewide Services has provided resources, information, training opportunities, and more to museums, historical societies, cultural centers, and related organizations across Alaska.
+Providing services throughout the museum field statewide is integral to the State Museum's mission and is written into state statute as a core function of the Museum.

 Museum Technical Assistance